datawire/forge/docs/docs/reference/customize-container-builds.md

   +---module/src/...
 ```

-Normally forge would build two containers for the above service, but
+Normally Forge would build two containers for the above service, but
-if we specify the following in our service descriptor, then forge will
+if we specify the following in our service descriptor, then Forge will
 only build the root container:

 ```yaml